 There are many state variations making CII product development difficult.
 Fourteen states have issues with waiting periods.
-They may require a maximum number of days

-(such as 30) or insist on first dollar coverage during the waiting period (such as a 10 percent benefit).
+They may require a maximum number of days during the waiting period (such as a 10 percent benefit).
 Other state issues include survival periods, lump sum payments, and, notably, family history questions (which is a very important underwriting tool for CII).
 There is also the loss ratio issue.
 Most states expect a 50 percent loss ratio, but some require 55-65 percent.

 Products need to be revised for these higher-loss ratios by lowering premiums and/or commissions.